Patient Transport in Hospitals: A Literature Review of Operations Research and Management Science Methods: Modeling approaches and classification

 \subsubsection{Constraints ($\gamma$)}

-The third field~$\gamma$ indicates the presence of several kinds of important constraints that can be considered in patient transport problems.
-These include capacity constraints, equipment constraints, constraints concerning isolated transports, and time-related constraints.
-If more than one of these is considered, the third field will have multiple entries, which are sorted in the same order as in Table~\ref{tab:four_field_overview} and separated by semicolons.
+The third field~$\gamma$ indicates the presence of several kinds of important constraints that can be considered.
+These include capacity constraints, equipment constraints, constraints concerning transport priorities or skill requirements for transport personnel, as well as constraints regarding isolated transports, time windows, and other time-related constraints.
+If more than one of these is considered, the third field will have multiple entries, which are sorted in the same order as in Table~\ref{tab:five_field_overview} and separated by semicolons.

 The first entry in the third field specifies the capacity constraints.
 Here, the entry $CAP_1$ indicates \emph{unit capacity}, which means that each transporter or transport vehicle can only transport one unit (whether bed, wheelchair, or walking patient) at a time.
-Unit capacity modeling is often used for the transport of non-disabled patients and for ambulance transport. \emph{Uniform capacity}, indicated by $CAP_{\text{unif}}$ describes that all transporters or transport vehicles have a uniform capacity strictly larger than one.
-Finally, we indicate \emph{multi-capacity} problems by adding $CAP_{\text{mult}}$ to the third field.
-Multi-capacity problems have at least two vehicles with different capacities in the transport fleet.
+Unit capacity modeling is often used for the transport of disabled patients and for ambulance transport (with some exceptions, where ambulances can transport multiple patients simultaneously~\cite{beaudry_2010a,hanne_2009a}). \emph{Uniform capacity}, indicated by $CAP_{\text{UNIF}}$, describes that all transporters or transport vehicles have a uniform capacity strictly larger than one.
+Finally, we indicate \emph{multi-capacity problems} by $CAP_{\text{MULT}}$.
+In this case, the fleet includes at least two vehicles with different capacities.

-In addition, some patient transport problems include the need for transport equipment such as oxygen supply or monitoring equipment, or restrictions concerning isolated patient transports.
-To indicate the consideration of transports with equipment, we add~$EQ$ to the third field, and for isolated transports, we add~$ISO$.
+In addition, challenges arise during patient transport when special equipment such as oxygen supply or monitoring equipment is required.
+Due to this specialized equipment or other factors such as the patient being under the influence of medication, different skill levels of transport personnel may also be required.
+Some problems also include priority levels that affect the sequence in which the requests are processed.
+Furthermore, in certain cases, transport requests may need to be handled separately depending on the patient's condition or other requirements.
+To represent the consideration of transport requests requiring \emph{special equipment}, we use the symbol~$EQ$ in the third field. \emph{Skill requirements}, which need to involve at least two levels, are denoted by~$SK$.
+For problems that involve at least two priority levels of transports or isolated transports, we use the symbols~$PRIO$ and~$ISO$, respectively.

+Moreover, patient transport problems include different approaches to \emph{time window} constraints, which specify earliest and / or latest possible times for the start (pick-up) and / or the end (delivery) of each transport. \emph{Hard time windows} are denoted by~$TW_{\text{HARD}}$, while \emph{soft time windows} for which penalties are imposed for early and / or late pick-ups and / or deliveries are denoted by~$TW_{\text{SOFT}}$.
+In case of problems that require strict adherence to some bounds of the imposed time windows but allow others to be violated (e.g., latest possible end times of transports cannot be violated, but earliest possible end times can), we refer to \emph{mixed time windows}, which are denoted by~$TW_{\text{MIXED}}$.